tonethar/IGME-230-GDD-Spring-2018/notes/php-1.md

 1. The web browser (the *client*) creates a socket connection to a *web server*
 2. The web browser requests a file from the web server over the socket connection by sending a request line, followed by 1 or more request headers
 3. The web server receives the request, and locates the file
-4. The web server send the requested file to the client application
+4. The web server sends the requested file to the client application
 5. The client application parses the returned file and displays it to the user

 ### "Dynamic" HTML files